Ameerah1410/job-portal1/README.md

 3. Install Dependencies: This app has both frontend and backend components.
 You need to install the dependencies for both.

-Frontend Dependencies (React): In the project root directory, run:
+Frontend Dependencies (React): In the project root directory, cd to frontend and then run:

     npm install

-Backend Dependencies (Express): Navigate to the backend directory, then install the backend dependencies:
+Backend Dependencies (Express): Navigate to the backend directory, cd to backend and then run:

     npm install